Lorraineken/fashion-store/client/README.md

 - Open a terminal or command prompt on your computer.

--  nstall Rails by running the following command:
+-  install Rails by running the following command:

 `gem install rails`